djannot/scaleio-docker/README.md

 You don’t have to worry about having clean /dev/sdb and /dev/sdc devices because the SDS are added with the force_clean option.

+# Licensing

+Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

+# Support

+Please file bugs and issues at the Github issues page.
+For more general discussions you can contact the EMC Code team at <a href="https://groups.google.com/forum/#!forum/emccode-users">Google Groups</a>.
+The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.